 One thing that sets modern design apart from previous eras is the complete lack of clutter in living spaces from the kitchen to the bedroom and the dining area.
 There is simply less stuff in these areas.

 If you want your house to look modern, use as little furniture as possible, and don’t fill the rooms with a lot of unnecessary items.
 Also, if you must use decorations, choose just one or two pieces to make the house look more spacious.
 For the kitchen area specifically, ensure that all the utensils and cutlery are stored in drawers and out of sight.
+Typically, luxurious materials like granite and marble, or even quartz if you want something affordable, look stylish and modern, are easy to clean, and can be resistant to heat.
+When remodeling, be sure to consider the type of material being used as the counters of the kitchen will not only be a functional addition, but also an aesthetic one as well.
 Modern homes favor uncluttered surfaces because they create fewer distractions and allow viewers to marvel at the grandeur of the house while enjoying specific design elements.

 Image Credit: Goviloo.com